-This is a confidential counselling, support and information service, provided by Spectrum Live.
+The Student Assistance Programme (SAP) is a free confidential counselling, support and information service, provided by Spectrum Life.
 All learners on full time, part time and distance education programmes are eligible to access the SAP service.

-The Student Assistance Programme (SAP) is a free, confidential counselling service that provides you and your family with emotional and practical support for concerns big or small.
+The Student Assistance Programme (SAP) provides you and your family with emotional and practical support for concerns big or small.
 The SAP is available 24/7, 365 days a year covering areas such as:

 - Health and Lifestyle

 - Emotional and Mental Wellbeing support

 - Career Support

 - Life Coaching

 - Legal Assistance

 - Financial Assistance

 - Consumer Advice

 - Non Irish National Support